sled-rs/sled-rs.github.io/perf.md

 information that will help you to better understand your partners.
 I think most folks will learn something new.
 I know I have.
 And, part of why I wrote this is to have a single place with a memorable URL where I can return to when I forget most of this stuff.
-Most importantly, when I unfurl fiery screeds in random internet comments I want to have an intimidating reference to which I can mercilesly link.
+More importantly, when I unfurl fiery screeds in random internet comments I want to have an intimidating reference to which I can mercilesly link.

 I initially wrote this guide for the Rust ecosystem, where many people are now trying their hands at optimization for the first time.
 But nearly all of this document applies to general programming, with a few of the hardware effects mentioned being specific to x86 and ARM circa 2020.
+Linux is assumed, because that's what the overwhelming majority of server workloads run today.

 This guide brings together ideas from systems engineering, systems theory, psychology, hardware, queuing theory, statistics, economics,